B/R Expert Predictions for the World Cup

 Zinedine Zidane, who knows a bit about this, once said of Isco to Marca that "he can do things very few players can do."
 And watch out—judging from how much game time Zidane gave him at Real Madrid this season, he's not even among his biggest fans.

 That must tell us something about Isco's credentials.
-The 26-year-old has scored eight goals in his last 10 matches for Spain and is a guaranteed starter in Julen Lopetegui's midfield.
+The 26-year-old has scored eight goals in his last 10 matches for Spain and is a guaranteed starter in midfield.

 He's pure class, the heartbeat of the team, the man who makes it all tick.
 Playing for his country extracts an extra level from him and could set him en route to the Golden Ball in Russia.